No gun. No helmet. No action: The frustrations of some novice Americans who signed up to fight in Ukraine.

 Kelso, another volunteer, didn’t listen.
 The Montana-born construction worker left his job after seeing on the news “innocent civilians being directly targeted and attacked,” said the tall, slim former U.S. soldier, who was also in Adam’s group of foreign volunteers.

 He said he had served in the U.S. Army for four years after high school, but had never seen combat.
-“This is my first war,” said Kelso.
+“This is my first war,” Kelso said.

 He registered on the Ukrainian government’s recruitment website and filled out the forms.
 But he didn’t hear back for days.
 “I am not going to wait for an email response while there are people dying,” he said.